Dear film angels and friends,

 Earlier this summer, when I served as a U.S. Fulbright Specialist at the Baltic International Summer Institute in Valmiera, Latvia, we explored what media literacy means in our global digitally connected world.
 We engaged with researchers and investigators revealing how the Kremlin uses media as an effective weapon to destabilize democracies in the region, and beyond to Europe and the US.
 We learned about ways in which the EU and NATO are fighting against these deliberate disinformation campaigns.
 “Perception is reality,” the EU strategic communications people say when facing these challenges on a daily basis.

 From Stockton to Latvia and back, my experiences this summer profoundly shifted how I approach the role of documentary storytelling in our world today.
-It has introduced a profound sense of urgency in our work on the Knocking on Doors documentary.
+It has introduced a profound sense of urgency in our work on the Between the Sun and the Sidewalk documentary.

 Since I believe that “perception is reality,” I know that we need to energize the world with deeply-rooted stories that combat fear and hopelessness, numbness and confusion.
 We have to open doors to the work that makes real difference in peoples’ lives.

 As one of the documentary’s early donors, your investment has carried the project to this critical juncture.
 To move into the phase of editing the film, and planning for national screenings with targeted public dialogues across platforms, we are working towards a production fundraising goal of $125,000.

 Can you help me by identifying two or three other potential donors --individuals or foundations -- who may share your values and dedication towards telling the stories of, and engaging with the next generation of young, multiracial leaders who represent the diversity of our country?